remigerme/typst-polytechnique/template/report.typ

 #let word-count = none // Optional word count
 // Set to true for bigger margins and so on (good luck with your report)
 #let despair-mode = false
+// Set to false to hide "Made with Typst" attribution on cover page
+#let show-typst-attribution = true

 #set text(lang: "en")